My equipment in 2022 — What has changed?

 |---|---|---|---|

-The Sony A7 IV was my most important upgrade of 2022.
+The Sony A7 IV It was my most important upgrade in 2022.
 The leap from the A7 III was enormous: 33 megapixels instead of 24, a significantly better autofocus with real-time eye detection, 4K60p video, and improved image stabilization.
-It's perfect for travel photography—compact enough for a backpack, but powerful enough for professional results.
+It has literally accompanied me on every trip since and continues to deliver fantastic results.

 My lenses